browserengineering/book/book/scheduling-and-threading.md

 any of its work, because all of the inputs and outputs to it are cross-thread data structures.[^fast-commit]

-[^fast-commit]: `commit` is the one time when both threads are both "stopped" simultaneously---in the sense that neither is running a different task at the same time.
-For this reason commit needs to be as fast as possible, so as to lose the minimum possible amount of parallelism and responsiveness.
+[^fast-commit]: Fun fact: `commit` is the main time when both threads are both "stopped" simultaneously---in the sense that neither is running a different task at the same time.
+For this reason commit needs to be as fast as possible, to maximize parallelism and responsiveness.
+In modern browsers, optimizing commit is quite challenging.

 But we're not done.
 The last piece is to ensure that the *browser thread* determines the cadence of animation frames, *not* the main thread.